rLoopTeam/eng-embed-sim/README.md

     https://repo.continuum.io/archive/Anaconda2-4.2.0-Windows-x86.exe
     ```

-4. Create the anaconda virtualenv (this will create env 'rloop').
+4. Create the anaconda root virtualenv.
 See http://conda.pydata.org/docs/using/envs.html if you need more help.
     If you're not using anaconda, try ```pip install -r requirements.txt```
     ```
-    conda env create -f environment.yml
+    conda create root
     ```

 5. Activate the virtualenv
 __Remember: You will need to do this at the start of any session working with the simulator.__ See the above link or http://docs.python-guide.org/en/latest/dev/virtualenvs/ for more details.

     ```
-    activate rloop
+    activate root
     ```

-6. Run the simulator
+6. Install the necessary packages into the environment

     ```
+    pip install -r requirements.txt
+    ```

+7. Run the simulator (from the top level of eng-embed-sim)

+    ```
-    python src/fcu.py conf/sim_config.py
+    python src/sim.py conf/sim_config.py
     ```

 (todo: fill in mor documentation)